AndresF-SanchezG/challenge3-backendAndApis/README.md

 # URL Shortener Microservice

+Build a full stack JavaScript app that is functionally similar to this:https://url-shortener-microservice.freecodecamp.rocks.

 This code sets up a Node.js application using the Express.js framework to create a URL shortening service.
 The application listens on a specified port, interacts with a MongoDB database, and provides API endpoints for shortening and redirecting URLs.
 Here's an overview of the code:

 Module Imports: